 This criterion is met.
 The school offers instructional programs reflecting its stated mission and goals, leading to the MPH degree in five concentrations, three doctoral degrees and one joint degree.
-As illustrated in Table 2, the school offers an MPH in biostatistics, community health sciences, environmental and occupational health sciences, epidemiology and health policy and management; a DrPH in community health sciences, environmental and occupational health sciences and epidemiology; and a joint medical degree.
+As illustrated in Table 2, the school offers an MPH in biostatistics, community health sciences, environmental and occupational health sciences, epidemiology and health policy and management; a DrPH in community health sciences, environmental and occupational health sciences, environmental and occupational health sciences, environmental and occupational health sciences and epidemiology; and a joint medical degree.
 The school has a partnership with the Peace Corps to offer the MPH degree to its participants.
 The school also has a partnership with the New York City Department of Health and Mental Hygiene to offer the MPH degree to its residents.
 Site visitors' review of MPH syllabi from the concentration areas show appropriate breadth and depth of content for each concentration.